 It is precisely the Revealed Truth, which is the essential reality of true Christianity, that guarantees its eternal relevance.
 Once these treasures are sacrificed in the name of mortal material existence then it truly becomes savorless salt.

 In some sense, as “western” Christians, we stand in the direst of positions, saturated as we are with physical “comforts and pleasures.”
 We are indeed to be pitied the most!
 Is our “standard of Western living” simply a prison in which we have become spiritually anemic?
 Will it be the means by which we softly accept the pillaging of the treasures of faith so to at least maintain external structures?

 In a sobering article written in the 20th century during the crisis of Communism entitled “The Epoch of Apostasy,” the author, Pr.
 Boris Molchanov makes this prophetic observation, “The situation is completely different in the West, where people are fully and solely immersed in their material interests.
 This is leading people unto a total indifference towards faith and submerging them into spiritual blindness.
 This doesn’t allow them to see the tortuous path, which leads towards the Antichrist.
 God’s grace is departing from the bustling and materialistic masses and thus they will fall.”

 And so the great danger of the thorns.
 Those who grow there will believe that such a place is indeed “Christianity.”
 In realty, all fruit is choked out and the spiritual life begins to die away.
 “Christianity” becomes Indifferentism; as such it begins to preach another Christ (cf. Gal.
 1:6ff)

 May we of the “West” examine our hearts most diligently.
-If we find there thorns growing in abundance may we, by the grace of God, begin the labor of weeding them out.
+If we find thorns growing in abundance, we may, by God’s grace, begin the labor of weeding them out.
 “Keep your heart with all watchfulness” (Prov.
 4:22/23), “Nobel and good … held fast in patience” (cf. Lk.
 8:15).